GabrielOprea/Student-Managing-App/README.md

 The App uses DAO and DTO design patterns.
-It can read the students and courses information either from a file, mySQL database using JDBC, or from a relational database using the Hibernate Framework.
+It can read the students and courses information either from a file, mySQL database using JDBC, or from a relational database using the Hibernate Framework/Persistence API.

-Also used advanced Java concepts like reflexion and annotations for sending messages dynamically at runtime, based on the annotated fields.
+Also used advanced Java concepts like reflection and annotations for sending messages dynamically at runtime, based on the annotated fields.

 Guided by a Java Software Developer to help me optimise both code clarity and functionality.